-Dr. Nicole Jeffrey is currently a Research Associate in the Psychology Department at the University of Windsor, working with Dr. Charlene Senn on various projects related to sexual violence.
-Dr. Jeffrey’s research has mainly focused on issues of violence against women, including sexual and intimate partner violence.
-She completed her PhD at the University of Guelph, where her doctoral research examined university men’s use of sexual violence against romantic partners and the societal norms related to gender, masculinity, heterosexuality, and sexual violence that men and perpetrators used to justify and minimize sexual violence.
+Dr. Nicole Jeffrey is a Social Sciences and Humanities Research Council (SSHRC) Post-Doctoral Fellow in the Psychology Department at the University of Windsor, hosted by Dr. Charlene Senn.
+She is currently working on a research project examining young men’s engagement with the social norms that support and disrupt sexual violence against women.
+She completed her PhD at the University of Guelph, where her doctoral research examined university men’s use of sexual violence against romantic partners and the social norms related to gender, masculinity, heterosexuality, and sexual violence that men and perpetrators used to justify and minimize sexual violence.
 Dr. Jeffrey has works published in various journals including Violence Against Women and Journal of Aggression, Maltreatment & Trauma, as well as in edited collections.
-From 2015 to 2018 she worked as a Graduate Research Assistant for Dr. Myrna Dawson for the Canadian Domestic Homicide Prevention Initiative for Vulnerable Populations.
+From 2015 to 2018, she worked as a Graduate Research Assistant for Dr. Myrna Dawson for the Canadian Domestic Homicide Prevention Initiative for Vulnerable Populations.
 More information about Dr. Jeffrey’s work.

 Dr. Julie Poon

-Dr. Julie Poon is a Postdoctoral Fellow and National Research Coordinator for the Canadian Domestic Homicide Prevention Initiative for Vulnerable Populations, a five-year SSHRC funded project, co-directed by Dr. Myrna Dawson, Director, Centre for the Study of Social and Legal Responses to Violence, University of Guelph and Dr. Peter Jaffe, Academic Director, Centre for Research and Education on Violence Against Women and Children, Western University.
-Dr. Poon’s research examines violence against women and intimate partner violence with a focus on women’s use of force and batterer intervention programs.
-Dr. Poon completed her PhD in Sociology at the University of Guelph examining how women who were court mandated to attend Ontario’s Partner Assault Response program interpreted their use of force and whether and how the program addressed their lived realities.
+Dr. Julie Poon is a Research Officer at the Professional Institute of the Public Service of Canada where she assists with issues-based portfolios including: domestic violence; human rights, equity, diversity and inclusion; care leave; and scientific integrity.
+Previously, she assisted the Centre for Research and Education on Violence Against Women and Children at Western University on various gender-based research projects including the Canadian Domestic Homicide Prevention Initiative with Vulnerable Populations project, and the Supporting Survivors of Family Violence in Family Law project.
+Dr. Poon’s research areas include violence against women and intimate partner violence with a focus on women’s use of force and batterer intervention programs.
+Dr. Poon completed her PhD in Sociology at the University of Guelph examining how women who were court-mandated to attend Ontario’s Partner Assault Response program interpreted their use of force and whether and how the program addressed their lived realities.
 She was lead author on a study examining factors increasing the likelihood of sole and dual charging of women in cases of intimate partner violence which was published in Violence Against Women.
 Most recently, she co-authored a chapter comparing domestic/family violence death reviews at an international level which was published in Domestic Homicides and Death Reviews: An International Perspective.